History of Jimmy Kimmel in Timeline

 2008: Hosts American Music Awards

-In 2008, Jimmy Kimmel hosted the American Music Awards on ABC.
+In 2008, Jimmy Kimmel hosted the American Music Awards for the fifth time on ABC.

-March 2009: End of relationship with Sarah Silverman
+March 2009: End of Relationship with Sarah Silverman

-October 2009: Started dating Molly McNearney
+October 2009: Beginning of Relationship with Molly McNearney

-January 14, 2010: Appears on "10 at 10" segment of The Jay Leno Show
+January 14, 2010: Appearance on The Jay Leno Show

-2010: Appears on The Late Show
+2010: Last Appearance on The Late Show

 2011: Death of Uncle Frank